Skip to main content

 Reconciling against AliExpress Seller Center

 Where to look in AliExpress Seller Center: Open the finance and transaction reports, where settled amounts and order currencies are listed; export the period and group by currency to compare against the donut.
-Why the Vortex IQ value may legitimately differ:
+Why the Vortex IQ value may legitimately differ: Cross-connector reconciliation: Compare the currency mix against your payment processor or connected store finance data to confirm the same settlement currencies appear.
+For divergence investigations, use Vortex Mind.

 Known limitations / merchant FAQs

 Q: How often does Revenue by Buyer Currency update?
 It aggregates over a trailing 30-day window and refreshes on each sync, so the donut reflects the most recent completed period.
 Q: Why does my AliExpress Seller Center show a different number?
 Differences usually come from conversion timing between buyer-paid and settled currency, a period boundary that does not match the report range, or different refund netting.
 Q: How does Revenue by Buyer Currency relate to other revenue metrics?
 It is a decomposition of aex_total_revenue by currency, and it sits alongside the geographic views in aex_revenue_by_buyer_country and aex_aov_by_buyer_country.
 Q: Can I customise the alert threshold?
-Yes, sensitivity thresholds are configurable per profile in the Sensitivity tab.
+Yes, alert thresholds are configurable per profile in the Alert Rules tab.
 Adjust to match your business baseline rather than relying on the generic default.

 Tracked live in Vortex IQ Nerve Centre